apache/openwhisk-wskdebug/README.md

 ![screen cast showing debugging of a web action using wskdebug](resources/wskdebug-demo.gif)

 _On the left [Visual Studio Code](https://code.visualstudio.com) in debug mode.
 On the right, a browser with the page rendered by the web action.
 The developer notices the feature of handling the `name` is not implemented yet.
 A breakpoint shows them that `name` is set, but it's not used.
 They add the code to respond and greet with `name`.
-Simply by saving the code, the browser auto reloads the page and the breakpoint is hit again.
+Simply by saving the code, the browser auto reloads the page, and the breakpoint is hit again.
 They step through to see that the new code is working fine, and get the expected result in the browser: "Hello, Alex!"._

 ---